Analysis | What to know about the big budget battles in Congress

 Let’s review what Democrats — who are the ones in charge because they have majorities in both chambers — have to do this fall and where the roadblocks are.

-What must be done this fall and why
+What must be done and why

 Fund the government: The government’s fiscal year ends Sept.
 30, and it’s Congress’s job to fund the government for another year.
-Congress usually doesn’t pass all its appropriation bills in time, so to avoid a government shutdown, it can and probably will pass a short-term spending bill that funds the government at last year’s levels, known as a continuing resolution.
+Congress usually doesn’t pass all its appropriation bills in time, so to avoid a government shutdown, it can and probably will pass a short-term spending bill — known as a continuing resolution — that funds the government at last year’s levels.

 Raise the debt ceiling: When the Treasury Department needs to borrow more money to pay its debts, it has to ask Congress for permission.
 Treasury Secretary Janet Yellen says Congress will need to raise its debt ceiling in October, or the United States could go into default.

-Pass emergency disaster aid legislation: On Tuesday, the White House added another item to Congress’s to-do list: Approve tens of billions of dollars to deal with wildfire, hurricane and flooding disasters cross the country, plus billions to help resettle Afghan refugees.
+Pass emergency disaster aid legislation: On Tuesday, the White House added another item to Congress’s to-do list: Approve tens of billions of dollars to deal with wildfire, hurricane and flood disasters cross the country, plus billions to help resettle Afghan refugees.

 What else Democrats are trying to do

-Pass a bipartisan infrastructure bill: A bill to work on the nation’s roads, bridges, pipes and broadband passed the Senate, with the support of 19 Republicans, and there’s an agreement to vote on it this month in the House.
+Pass a bipartisan infrastructure bill: A bill to work on the nation’s roads, bridges, pipelines and broadband passed the Senate, with the support of 19 Republicans, and there’s an agreement to vote on it this month in the House.

 Pass a massive social safety net bill: This is the big one for Democrats.
-This summer, they approved the outlines of a $3.5 trillion bill that would create universal pre-K, provide free community college and expand Medicare, among many other provisions.
+This summer, they approved the outlines of a $3.5 trillion bill that would create universal pre-K, provide free community college and expand Medicare, among its many provisions.
 No Republicans voted with them on this one.
 It could be one of the biggest pieces of legislation ever.
-Now they need to determine the policy details and write legislation detailing exactly what they want to spend that money on and vote on it again.
+Now they need to determine the policy details and write legislation laying out exactly what they want to spend that money on and vote on it again.
 The process begins this week.

 Why Democrats are doing much of this alone